Coveted Stojakovic, Peja's son, chooses Stanford

 Stojakovic chose the Cardinal over Texas, UCLA and Oregon.
 He took multiple visits to his finalists over the course of the summer and early fall, with both Stanford and Texas making strong pushes down the stretch.

-A 6-foot-7 small forward from Jesuit High School (California), Stojakovic is ranked No. 24 in the ESPN 100 for the 2023 class.
+A 6-foot-7 small forward out of Jesuit High School (Carmichael, California), Stojakovic is ranked No. 24 in the ESPN 100 for the 2023 class.
 He skyrocketed from outside the top 100 entering the spring to a borderline five-star prospect after stellar showings on the Adidas grassroots circuit for the Compton Magic program.

-Peja averaged 17 points and 4.7 rebounds across 804 NBA games.
-He is a three-time All-Star, and won the NBA title with the Dallas Mavericks in 2011.
+Peja Stojakovic averaged 17 points and 4.7 rebounds across 804 NBA games.
+He was a three-time All-Star and won an NBA title with the Dallas Mavericks in 2011.

-Growing up around NBA players, Stojakovic understands spacing and the importance of moving the ball to the open man, and has the ability to slow down or speed up and execute both on the perimeter or in the paint.
+Growing up around NBA players, Andrej Stojakovic understands spacing and the importance of moving the ball to the open man, and he has the ability to slow down or speed up and execute on the perimeter or in the paint.

 Stojakovic is the second top-30 prospect to commit to Stanford in the 2023 class, joining Georgia native Kanaan Carlyle (No. 29), who plays for Overtime Elite.